-Imagine that you’re embarking on a worldwide adventure and need a place to stash your things while you’re away.
-Or perhaps you’re moving to a smaller apartment and need some extra space to store your belongings temporarily.
-Whatever the circumstances might be, life events come up all the time that trigger a need for storage.
-But is how much does a self storage unit cost you to rent?
+Imagine that you’re embarking on a worldwide solo-travel adventure and need a place to stash your things while you’re away.
+Or perhaps you’re temporarily moving back home and need somewhere to store your belongings while you’re temporarily rooming with Mom and Dad again.

 Average Monthly Cost for a 5’ x 10’ Storage Unit

 A 5×10 unit is right for you if: You’re looking for a space to store your lawnmower and other similarly-sized yard equipment, a sofa, a chest of drawers that don’t have a place or your home right now, or a dozen boxes.

 Average Monthly Cost for a 10’ x 10’ Storage Unit